lotusdezcliff/Algorithems-I/README.md

 ## 🧪 How to Use
 Each algorithm includes:
 - ✅ A conceptual explanation
-- 🧠 Pseudocode and annotated source code (Python/Java)
+- 🧠 Pseudocode and annotated source code (Java)
 - 🧪 Test cases and sample inputs
 - 📎 Edge case notes and performance considerations